elanioazul/AirquaR/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.1.

-To check out the backend project visit the following link: https://github.com/elanioazul/Airqua-pg-back
+To check out the backend side of the project visit the following link: https://github.com/elanioazul/Airqua-pg-back

 # Technologies: